ayl48/FastRobots/source/Lab1B.md

 ![](images/Lab1/service_uuid.png)

-Each time, I want to create a new command, add it to cmd_types.py and enum Command Types in Arduino, making sure they match.
+To create a new command, add it to cmd_types.py and enum Command Types in Arduino, making sure they match.

 ## Lab Tasks

 ### ECHO Command
 The ECHO command sends a String from the computer to the Artemis board.
 In response, the board augments the String and sends it back to the computer, which then prints it.

-The case statement for the ECHO in Arduino is shown below.
+Case statement Arduino:
 ![](images/Lab1/echo_arduino.jpeg)

-The echoed response sent from the Artemis board to Python is shown below.
+Echoed response from the Artemis board to Python:
 ![](images/Lab1/Echo_py.jpeg)

 ### SEND_THREE_FLOATS Command
 This command sends three float values to the Artemis board, but does not expect a response.
-The goal was to extract these values in Arduino so that they may be used later.
+The goal is to extract these values in Arduino so they may be used later.

-Here is the command being sent in Python.
+Command sent in Python:
 ![](images/Lab1/3FloatsPy.jpeg)

-Here is the case statement for this command in Arduino.
+Case statement in Arduino:
 ![](images/Lab1/3FloatsArd.jpeg)

 The float values were printed in the serial monitor to verify they were successfully extracted.